Pop-up Globe

 Pop-up Globe was a New Zealand theatre production company, based in Auckland, New Zealand.
 It produced Jacobean theatre, particularly the works of Shakespeare, in specially-built temporary replicas of the second Globe, the theatre Shakespeare and his company built and used.
-The company’s theatre is the world's first full-scale reconstruction of the Second Globe Theatre (1614–44).
+The company's theatre was the world's first full-scale reconstruction of the Second Globe Theatre (1614–44).

+Between 2015 and 2020, Pop-up Globe attracted audiences of approximately 748,000 people to predominantly Shakespeare productions across New Zealand and Australia, constructing five temporary Pop-up Globe playhouses in four cities.

-The company constructed the first Pop-up Globe in Auckland CBD, next to the Auckland Town Hall, from February–May 2016; Pop-up Globe’s second season ran from 23 February to 17 May 2017 in a newly designed and constructed Pop-up Globe at Ellerslie Racecourse in Auckland.
+The company constructed the first Pop-up Globe in Auckland CBD, next to the Auckland Town Hall, from February–May 2016; Pop-up Globe's second season ran from 23 February to 17 May 2017 in a newly designed and constructed Pop-up Globe at Ellerslie Racecourse in Auckland.

 Pop-up Globe's first international season, promoted by Live Nation Entertainment, ran from 21 September to 3 February 2018 in an area of Kings Domain adjacent to the Sidney Myer Music Bowl in Melbourne, Australia, which was temporarily called the Shakespeare Gardens.

-The company ceased all operations in March 2021.
+The company ceased all performances in March 2020 as a result of the COVID-19 pandemic.
+A year later, in March 2021, with no foreseeable prospect of further international touring, the Pop-up Globe group of companies was put into liquidation.

 Background

 Pop-up Globe was founded in 2015 by Artistic Director Dr Miles Gregory.
 Co-founder Tobias Grant joined the project at a very early stage.
 Both are native Aucklanders.
 Gregory had worked for 18 years in the UK as a director and producer, and Grant had a background in media and marketing.

-The first season, featuring the Pop-up Globe Theatre Company performing Twelfth Night and Romeo and Juliet, with independent visiting productions of Titus Andronicus, The Tempest, Much Ado About Nothing, Henry V, Antony and Cleopatra and Hamlet, opened on 18 February 2016, as part of the commemorations of the quatercentenary of Shakespeare’s death.
+The first season, featuring the Pop-up Globe Theatre Company performing Twelfth Night and Romeo and Juliet, with independent visiting productions of Titus Andronicus, The Tempest, Much Ado About Nothing, Henry V, Antony and Cleopatra and Hamlet, opened on 18 February 2016, as part of the commemorations of the quatercentenary of Shakespeare's death.
 Over 100,000 tickets were sold during a 12-week season, making it the largest Shakespeare festival in the Southern Hemisphere.

-The second season featured two in-house repertory acting companies, Queen’s and King’s, performing Much Ado About Nothing/Othello and As You Like It/Henry V respectively.
+The second season featured two in-house repertory acting companies, Queen's and King's, performing Much Ado About Nothing/Othello and As You Like It/Henry V respectively.
 Over 100,000 tickets were sold in the second season.